edibblepdx/Oxid-8/README.md

 ![oxid-tetris](https://github.com/user-attachments/assets/ab1f3bdc-4ab0-48f8-8563-1ee89c436e90)

+## Implementations

+- `Oxid8` renders to the terminal.
-(Currently the only way to run a game) Inside `src/bin` is `oxid-cli`—a lighter version without a menu and useful for testing.
+    > Inside `src/bin` is `oxid-cli`—a lighter version without a menu and useful for testing.
 You can load a ROM by passing its path as the first command-line argument (all others will be discarded).
 If no arguments are given, it will fallback to an `OXID_ROM` environment variable if set; it's recommended to use `realpath` with environment variables.
+This will be moved into the main `Oxid8` eventually.
+- `Oxid8-wgpu` renders natively and soon to be in the web.
+    > Native requires a positional argument as the rom path.
+- `Oxid8-wasm` will likely be removed soon.
+- `Oxid8-core` is the library crate that is used by `Oxid8` and `Oxid8-wgpu`.

 ## Terminals that support the Kitty Keyboard Protocol